zirman/suspenders-js/README.md

 ## Why another async programming library?

 Why choose Suspenders.js over JavaScript Promises?
-Promises are good when your async process is simple, short running and will never need to be canceled.
+Promises are good when your async process is simple, short-running and will never need to be canceled.
 With Suspenders.js, your async processes can run for as long as required and then be canceled when they are no longer needed.
-Structured concurrency provides a simpler syntax that is similar to async/await, but also has advanced features for managing trees of processes.
+Structured concurrency provides a simpler syntax that is similar to async/await but also has advanced features for managing trees of processes.

 Why choose Suspenders.js over async/await?
-Async await doesn't have methods for canceling running processes or grouping related processes.
-Structured concurrency has advanced features for longer running groups of processes that need to be coordinated together and canceled together.
+Async await doesn't have methods for canceling running processes or structuring related processes.
+Structured concurrency has advanced features for longer running trees of processes that need to be coordinated together and canceled together.

 Why choose Suspenders.js over Rx.js.
 Suspenders.js coroutines have a simpler syntax using the `yield*` keyword for unwrapping values.
-For example `const x = yield* await()` to get an single value asynchronously instead of `await().flatMap((x) => ...)`.
-Also coordinating a tree of processes using structured concurrency has no analog in Rx.js.
-Coroutines are easier to write, because they do not require a large library of combinators.
-Reading coroutines is more natural due to the syntax being indistingusable from normal synchronous code.
+For example `const x = yield* getValue()` to get an single value asynchronously instead of `getValue().flatMap((x) => ...)`.
+Also, coordinating a tree of related processes using structured concurrency has no analog in Rx.js.
+Coroutines are cleaner to write because they do not require a large library of combinators functions.
+Reading coroutines is more natural due to the syntax being indistinguishable from normal synchronous code.

 ## Structured Concurrency Terminology

 What is structured concurrency?
-It a way of organizing running processes into a hierarchy and managing the state and error handling of this tree of processes.
-Nodes on this tree are called `Job`s. `Job`s have 3 states, RUNNING, COMPLETING or COMPLETED.
+It is a way of organizing running processes into a tree and managing the error handling this tree of processes.
+Nodes on this tree are `Job`s. `Job`s have one of three states, RUNNING, COMPLETING or COMPLETED.
 A `Job` tree automatically removes `Job`s that have COMPLETED.
-A COMPLETING `Job` is waiting for all of it's children to complete before COMPLETING itself.
+A COMPLETING `Job` is waiting for all of its children to complete before COMPLETING itself.
 No new RUNNING child `Job`s can be added as a direct child to a COMPLETING `Job`.

-A `CoroutineScope` is a special type of `Job` for starting, also known as launching, a coroutine.
-A coroutine has an associated node in the `Job` tree with the parent being the `CoroutineScope`.
+A `CoroutineScope` is a special type of `Job` for starting, also known as building, a coroutine.
+A coroutine has an associated node in the `Job` tree with the parent being the `CoroutineScope` `Job`.

 Unhandled thrown errors are propagated up the tree until it is either handled by an error handler function associated with a `Job` or special type of `Job` called a `SupervisorScope`.
 Unlike all